bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers.rst

      - ``false``
    * - ``x-goodnessOfFit``
      - No
-     - Percentage of the label that must fit inside the geometry to permit the label to be drawn.
+     - Percentage (expressed as a decimal between 0-1) of the label that must fit inside the geometry to permit the label to be drawn.
 Works only on polygon features.
-     - ???
+     - ``0.5``
    * - ``x-graphic-margin``
      - No
      - Number of pixels between the stretched graphic and the text.
 Only applies when ``x-graphic-resize`` is set to ``stretch``.
      - ???
    * - ``x-graphic-resize``
      - No
      - Allows for stretching the graphic underneath a label to fit the label size.
-Options are ``stretch`` or ``proportional``.
+Options are ``none``, ``stretch`` or ``proportional``.
 Used in conjunction with ``x-graphic-margin``..
-     - ???
+     - ``none``
    * - ``x-group``
      - No
-     - Geoemtries with identical labels will be considered a single entity to be labeled.
+     - Geometries with identical labels will be considered a single entity to be labeled.
 Used to control repeated labels.
      - ``false``
    * - ``x-labelAllGroup``
      - No